sa2ajj/docker/docs/sources/installation/windows.rst

 	sudo su

-You are now ready for the docker’s “hello world” example.
+You are now ready for the docker’s :doc:`../examples/hello_world` example.
 Run

 .. code-block:: bash